fodoole/qeen-analytics-sdk/examples/react/README.md

-# Getting Started with sdk Demo React App
+# Getting Started with SDK Demo React App
 This is a demo React application designed to showcase basic functionalities such as fetching data from a backend server and displaying categories and products.

 ### Backend Server